-In the digital world, only companies with purpose-driven culture have the greatest potential to be disruption-proof.
+In the digital world, financial companies with customer-centric banking culture have the greatest potential to be disruption-proof.
 Such business culture maximizes chances of success with two basic components: Value and Design.
-Both of these elements significantly affect the formation of customer-centered excellence within any business.
-Let’s find out how finance companies can use this knowledge to become purpose-driven and conquer the financial industry.
+Both of these elements significantly affect the formation of customer-centric excellence within any business.
+Let’s find out how finance companies can use this knowledge to become customer-centered and conquer the financial industry.

 Listen to this article in audio format:

 You can download the PDF whitepaper of this artcle with all the graphs and illustrations that help you understand the described processes.
 Feel free to print it and share it with your colleagues.